rodrigoelp/little-stories/Unlikely adventures/12-Chapter-12.md

 *"Yule recruiting moths?
 I doubt it."* - said Mathias to no one in particular - *"I mean, there is a non-zero chance she would take anybody under her tutelage.
 But not after..."*

-He was interrupted by a sweet voice questioning - *"After what?"* - said Yule with a steady tone, stepping off the cavern.
+He was interrupted by a sweet voice questioning - *"After what?"* - said Yule with a steady tone, stepping out of the cavern.